TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 ---

-## End of the year: Reflection time
+## A new year: Reflection time

-As we are moving from 2023 to 2024, it is a good moment to reflect.
+As we have moved from 2023 to 2024, it is a good moment to reflect.
 Undoubtedly, one of the biggest topics of the past year was the rise of AI.
-Or the rise of the expectations of the promise of AI, so you will.
 But somewhat closer to my day-to-day job, there were some events that stood out:

 * The [Amazon Prime move from serverless microservices to 'monolith'](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) blogpost.
 Which was followed by a lot of clickbait lukewarm takes and "my tech stack is better than yours" type of discussions.
 Start at [this post by Jeremy Daly](https://offbynone.io/issues/233/) to pick some articles worth reading and avoiding about this topic.
 * Social media being social media: Debates[^footnote_social_media_debate] about pretty much every tech topic, including how "Kubernetes has single-handed set our industry back a decade", as [put in perspective](https://twitter.com/kelseyhightower/status/1671582240026025986?lang=en) by Kelsey Hightower.
 Or 37signals' [move out of the cloud, dodging Kubernetes in the process](https://world.hey.com/dhh/we-have-left-the-cloud-251760fb).